riazhasan998/PowerBI-HR-Analytics-Datacamp-Case-Study-/README.md

 ![Overview Dashboard](https://user-images.githubusercontent.com/121925698/222110544-501675dd-f264-4889-8df9-660cb76d5070.jpg)

-Here is the final report delivered.
+The final report delivered is available as a PowerBI file in this repository.

 Thank you for reading